 3. “Patients suffer from symptoms that are not managed medically by anyone.”

 4. “We must do a better job recognising the many systemic complications of Sjogren’s.”

 6. “Up to 40 % of Sjogren’s patients will have neurological symptoms that antedate sicca manifestations.”
 Yet most of these patients remain undiagnosed until sicca symptoms appear.

-How to use Kathy Hammitt’s article: I urge you to read the entire article, print it out, and highlight the parts that you want your rheumatologist (or other clinician) to read.
+How to use Kathy Hammitt’s article for self-advocacy I urge you to read the entire article, print it out, and highlight the parts that you want your rheumatologist (or other clinician) to read.
 Discuss the areas that you would like them to consider, using a diplomatic, inquisitive approach.
 Confrontational approaches are not helpful.
 In many cases, just asking them to read and consider the article is a good start.

 Does your rheumatologist say that your Sjogren’s turned into lupus?
 That Sjogren’s is secondary to or caused by another disease?
 These inaccurate terms and ideas are harmful.
 There is no primary or secondary Sjogren’s.
 You either have Sjogren’s or you don’t.
 You can counter this misinformation by highlighting the paragraph starting with “Words Matter” on the second page.
 All Sjogren’s patients deserve Sjogren’s-specific care, whether or not they also have another major connective tissue disease.

 Do you have disabling fatigue that is not being taken seriously?
 Kathy Hammitt’s paragraph about fatigue knocks it out of the ballpark.
 I particularly appreciate her description of fatigue as “overwhelming, engulfing, earthshattering, toxic, bone-tired draining of life force.”
 The entire paragraph about fatigue is useful for educating clinicians, friends, and family about this extremely challenging disease feature.